 What happens if we move the wall further away?
 Well, two things will happen.
 The first is that the reflection will be quieter, so the peaks and notches won't be as pronounced.
 The second is that the spacing of the peaks and notches in frequency will get closer together.
-In other words, the effect starts at a lower frequency.
-For example, take a look at Figure 16.3.
+In other words, the effect starts at a lower frequency as can be seen in the example in Figure 16.3.